Skip to main content

 Where to Stay, Walk, Eat and Drink in The Quantocks

 The Quantock Hills, located in Somerset, England, is a picturesque area known for its natural beauty and charming villages around which lie a myriad of foot and bridle paths (even an old drove road), offering wonderfully scenic walks.
 Village pubs and inns in The Quantock Hills are a vital part of the local culture, serving as social hubs where residents and visitors alike can gather to relax and socialize over a pint of beer or a hearty meal.
-In many cases it’s a usually the latter prepared by an experienced chef.
+In many cases, it’s usually an experienced chef usually prepares the latter.

 If you have booked a cottage holiday in The Quantocks, give your party’s kitchen staff at least one evening off for a night out in a local pub.
 Enjoy some fine cuisine, most often featuring local dishes prepared using local produce.
 Alternatively, incorporate lunch into a circular walk that will take you along some beautiful, often flower-filled footpaths and country lanes.